Duugu/Sku/index.md

 - Hunter pets now have a talent tree.
 The pet talent tree is available under your talent menu if the pet is there.
 - In vehicle combat your standard action bar is replaced with up to 8 new skills.
 The key binds are the same.
 Check the actionbar menu to see the available skills if you are in a vehicle.

+## Changes in wow_menu 3.3
+- Tried to fix the auto accept for the contract.
+I can't test the fix, as I already have accepted the contract.
+Any feedback would be welcome.
+- Actions for numpad 7 and 8 changed:
+	- numpad7: right click in front of you (was right click at your feet)
+	- numpad8: left click at your feet (to use area of effect spells that need to be targeted on the ground via left clicking in the game world)
 ## Changes in wow_menu 3.2
 - Social contract on first login will be auto accepted
 - Loading outdated addons will be auto accepted